TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 j) Medication

-1) Any medication in the possession of a detainee at admission shall be withheld until verification of its proper use is obtained and documented.
-This verification shall be made as soon as possible, but within the time interval specified for administration of the medication on the prescription container.
+1) Any medication in the possession of a detainee at admission shall be withheld until identification and verification of its proper use is obtained and documented by a licensed medical professional.
+Medical staff shall obtain verification as soon as possible, no later than the time interval specified for administration of the medication on the prescription container.

 k) Booking and Personal Record Information

 1) A record or records for each detainee shall be established at the time of admission and shall be maintained throughout the period of confinement.
-Expungement of booking and personal record information shall be made in accordance with Section 5 of the Criminal Identification Act [20 ILCS 2630/5].
+Expungement and sealing of booking and personal record information shall be made in accordance with Section 5.2 of the Criminal Identification Act [20 ILCS 2630/5.2].

 A) The detainee's name and social security number.